- CLIENT SERVICES

 I recommend following this format when it comes to writing a script for a video tutorial:

 - Introduction: In one or two sentences, state the learning objective in learner-friendly language.
 Then explain what’s in it for the audience.
-Here’s an example: In this tutorial, we’ll walk through how to share a Google folder so you can get feedback on your challenge work and be entered to win a free seat in the Instructional Design and Tech Accelerator certificate program.
+Here’s an example: In this tutorial, we’ll walk through how to share a Google folder so you can get feedback on your challenge work and be entered to win a free seat in the Instructional Design and Tech Accelerator system and certificate program.

 - Process: write simple steps that start with an action verb (click, select, etc).
 I like to vary my language and add filler words to avoid repetition.